scottshuynh/hdlworkflow/README.md

 #### Notes
 + `hdlworkflow` will open `Vivado` GUI and run in [project mode](https://docs.amd.com/r/en-US/ug892-vivado-design-flows-overview/Project-Mode).
 GUI-less mode not yet implemented.
 + `hdlworkflow` will configure `Vivado` synthesis as [out-of-context](https://docs.amd.com/r/en-US/ug949-vivado-design-methodology/Out-of-Context-Synthesis).
-+ A clock constraint of 500MHz is set up by default to constrain a clock port `clk_i`.
++ A clock constraint of 500 MHz is set up by default to constrain the clock port `clk_i`.
 + `hdlworkflow` will configure `Vivado` with [Artix-7](https://www.amd.com/en/products/adaptive-socs-and-fpgas/fpga/artix-7.html) as the default part number.
 Use `--part` and/or `--board` positional arguments to specify target hardware.
 + `Vivado` will use its native waveform viewer instead of third party waveform viewers.
 + `Vivado` is *not* compatible with `cocotb`. `hdlworkflow` will raise an error if attempting to use `cocotb` with `Vivado`.